 NEW WOODS COLLECTIVE

-The New Woods Collective is a woodwind trio specialisng in contemporary repertoire.
+The New Woods Collective is a woodwind trio specialising in contemporary repertoire.
 The trio formed during Autumn 2018 and consists of Maya-Leigh Rosenwasser, Hannah Shilvock (Bass Clarinet) and Christina Alishaw (Flute/Piccolo).

 Since forming in 2018, New Woods Collective has performed at the Old Royal Naval Court Chapel, New Lights Piano Festival and St Alfege Church, where they premiered the works of David Bennett Thomas, Piet Ketting, Mathieu Robert and James Hurst.
 Currently they are working on a programme of contemporary repertoire that has been commissioned for them by new and emerging composers.
-They will be showcasing these works in their debut album, Branches, which will be released in Autumn 2020, along with an album lunch and UK tour.
-In August, they will perform in their first overseas festival at the European Clarinet Festival 2020 in Györ, Hungary,
+They will be showcasing these works in their debut album, Branches, which will be released in 2021, along with an album launch and UK tour.
+In August 2021, they will perform in their first overseas festival at the European Clarinet Festival 2020 in Györ, Hungary,

 New Woods Collective are available for both recitals and collaborations with composers and other art forms.
 For enquires message on any of Maya-Leigh's social media platforms.